 Below are some of the most common types of oral surgery, and what you can expect from each procedure.

-Extracting a tooth that can’t be saved with any other dental procedure is the most common form of oral surgery.
+Extracting a tooth that can’t be saved with any other dental procedure as it is the most common form of oral surgery.
 There’s no need to worry about the pain since your dentist will inject the area around your tooth with a local anesthetic.
 If your tooth is impacted, you may be given a general anesthetic so your dentist can cut away the surrounding gum and bone tissue before they extract the tooth.

 Impacted Wisdom Teeth